About The Kidney Dietitian

 I have been a Registered Dietitian in Chicago, Illinois for the past 10 years.
 I work at the University of Chicago in the Section of Nephrology.
 I provide nutrition education and counseling for patients with a variety of kidney ailments including kidney stones, Chronic Kidney Disease (CKD) and Polycystic Kidney Disease (PKD).

-I have published multiple scientific papers and presented my research related to kidney health and aging at national conferences.
-I’ve spoken for community events at the City of Chicago Senior Centers and for many events with the National Kidney Foundation of Illinois including their Living with Kidney Disease event and the Kidneys in the Kitchen video series.
+I have published multiple peer-reviewed scientific papers and presented my research at national conferences.
+I’ve given national, state and local presentations to other kidney health professionals.
+I also love giving patient-focused presentations and frequently volunteer for the National Kidney Foundation of Illinois, speaking at Living with Kidney Disease and the Kidneys in the Kitchen video series.

-As a leader in the nutrition field, I am involved in many professional organizations.
-I have been on the Executive Committee for the Healthy Aging Dietetic Practice Group for more than 6 years.
-I am also a member of the Professional Advisory Board for the National Kidney Foundation of Illinois, the American Society of Nephrology, the International Society of Renal & Nutrition Metabolism, and the Renal Dietitians Dietetic Practice Group.
+As a leader in the field, I love volunteering for professional and kidney health organizations.
+I have been on the Executive Committee for the Healthy Aging Dietetic Practice Group for more than 8 years.
+I serve as a member of the Professional Advisory Board for the National Kidney Foundation of Illinois, and the Dietitian Advisory Group for the American Kidney Fund.
+I also am a member of the American Society of Nephrology, the International Society of Renal & Nutrition Metabolism, and the Renal Dietitians Dietetic Practice Group.

 My Nutrition Philosophy